Who is required to be immunized?

 Directions for Submitting Your Immunizations - Registration Compliance

 In order to register for classes Health Services must have proof of two doses of Varicella (chicken pox) and two doses of Measles, Mumps & Rubella (MMR).
-If your under the age of 18, you must complete the additional form found in the student portal.
+If you're under the age of 18, you must complete the additional form found in the student portal.
 Students living on campus must have proof of Meningitis strains A, C, Y & W135 (either Menactra® or Menveo®).

 - Log into the student portal.

 - Click on Medical Clearances on the left column.

 - The Status column will show either Compliant or Not Compliant.

 - Click the Update button if your status is Not Compliant and follow the directions.

 - Please allow 48-72 hours for processing.

 - MMR: All students born on or after Jan.
 1, 1957 must provide proof of immunization with two doses of MMR vaccine at least 28 days apart or serology showing immunity to MMR.